ITA Exam Instructions

 Instructions

-After you sign up for your exam, you will receive a Zoom invitation link to your USC email 24 hours before your exam with your terms.
-Please be available for up to 90 minutes and make sure that you have your USC ID or passport ready to show.
+After you sign up for the ITA exam, you will receive your Zoom invitation link to your USC email account 24 hours before your exam with your exact time and terms.
+Please be available for 90 minutes and make sure that you have your USC ID or passport ready to show for identification on the day of your exam.

 IMPORTANT: The webcam will be recording you for the entire duration of the exam.
 Turn off all other devices (e.g. tablets, phones, second computers) and place them outside of your reach.
-Clear your desk or workspace as no outside material is allowed.
+Clear your desk or workspace as no outside material is allowed during the exam, including the use of AI.
 Remain at your computer for the duration of the test and ensure that your face can be fully captured by the webcam.
-It is imperative that you follow instructions and not engage in any forms of academic dishonesty which can result in exam invalidation and other consequences permitted under university policy.
+It is imperative that you follow instructions and not engage in any forms of academic dishonesty which can result in exam invalidation and or other consequences permitted under as stated in University policy.

 Online Exam Information